-With the exception of cash held for operation of the Trust, the Trust has no realisable investments as at 31 August 2021.
-The Trust seeks to maximise returns from its investments, minimise risk and maintain flexibility and access to funds.
+With the exception of cash held for operation of the Trust, the Trust has no realisable investments as at 31 August 2022.
+A new investment policy was approved by the Board of Trustees in June 2022.
+The policy seeks to maximise returns from its investments, minimise risk and maintain flexibility and access to funds.
 The level of investment will depend on resources available at the time the investment is considered and will take into account the current financial situation as well as consideration of the finances during the period the investment is being considered for.
-Equally the Audit and Risk Committee will take a view on prevailing national economic circumstances and the credit ratings of those who are offering investment opportunities.
-Finally, the period of the investment will be judged on the rates available and other Trust priorities at the time.
+Equally the Finance Committee will take a view on prevailing national economic circumstances and the credit ratings of those who are offering investment opportunities.
+Finally, the period of the investment will be judged on the rates available and other Trust priorities at the time but would not typically exceed two years to ensure funds are available to support the Trust's objectives.